DrChainsaw/NaiveNASlib.jl/docs/src/terminology.md

 Contrary to more general graph frameworks, edges in NaiveNASlib are implicit in the sense that each vertex stores its input and output vertices.
 Edges are primarily used when evaluating the graph as a function as well as when formulating the constraints for keeping the graph size aligned.

+While this is typically seen as impractical in more general graph analyzing frameworks, the scope of NaiveNASlib makes this a relatively sane choice as it allows for the convenience of passing a single vertex to mutating functions without having to haul around the whole graph object.

 ## Neuron